 Shop from places that offer buyer protection.
 Avoid buying a gift card from an individual.
-Buy gift cards through marketplaces like cardpool and Raise.com that offer buyer protections.
-These two sites verify the value of its gift cards and guarantee it for a full year after your purchase.
+Buy gift cards through marketplaces like Cardpool and Raise.com that offer buyer protections.
+These two sites verify the value of their gift cards and guarantee them for a full year after your purchase.
 So if the seller uses the gift card online after the marketplace verifies it, you’re protected.
 The policies have become more consumer friendly over the years, but it can still be a hassle to get issues resolved.

 If you liked this article, you may also enjoy: